S&P 500, Dow sink to late-Sept lows on virus woes

 (Reuters) - The S&P 500 and the Dow hit their lowest levels since late-September on Wednesday as coronavirus cases surged globally and fears of a contested U.S. presidential election next week added to worries.

-Shares of hotels, airlines and other companies sensitive to COVID-19-related curbs fell with Wynn Resorts WYNN.O down 3.6% and the S&P 1500 airlines index .SPCOMAIR declining 3.4%.
-The energy index .SPNY fell as oil prices tumbled on fears of lower fuel demand.
-[O/R]
+Shares of hotels, airlines and other companies sensitive to COVID-19-related curbs fell with Wynn Resorts down 3.6% and the S&P 1500 airlines index declining 3.4%.
+The energy index fell as oil prices tumbled on fears of lower fuel demand.

 A spiraling pandemic and a failure to reach a deal on a fresh round of U.S. fiscal stimulus before the Nov.
 3 election have put the blue-chip Dow and the benchmark S&P 500 on track to erase their gains for October.